benediktjordan/The-smartphone-sensor-patterns-of-human-activities/README.md

 - modeling: creation, training and evaluation of machine learning models

 ## Project Results
-The project aimed fat identifying in real time four different user contexts based on smartphone sensor data.
-Subsequently, the main results are presented:
+The project aimed fat identifying in real time three different user contexts based on smartphone sensor data.
+Subsequently, the main results for the contexts of Human Motion, Important Locations, and Lying in Bed Before and After Sleep are presented.

 ### Human Motion
 Six human motions were in focus in this analysis: lying, sitting at a table, standing, walking, running, and cycling.